ali-aljufairi/nvim/README.md

   * You should back it up and then delete all associated files.
   * This includes your existing init.lua and the neovim files in `~/.local` which can be deleted with `rm -rf ~/.local/share/nvim/`
-* Can I keep my existing configuration in parallel to kickstart?
+* Can I keep my existing configuration in parallel to this config?
   * Yes!
 You can use [NVIM_APPNAME](https://neovim.io/doc/user/starting.html#%24NVIM_APPNAME)`=nvim-NAME`
     to maintain multiple configurations.
-For example, you can install the kickstart configuration in `~/.config/nvim-kickstart` and create an alias:
+For example, you can install this configuration in `~/.config/nvim-ali` and create an alias:
     ```
-    alias nvim-kickstart='NVIM_APPNAME="nvim-kickstart" nvim'
+    alias nvim-ali='NVIM_APPNAME="nvim-ali" nvim'
     ```
-    When you run Neovim using `nvim-kickstart` alias it will use the alternative config directory and the matching local directory `~/.local/share/nvim-kickstart`.
+    When you run Neovim using `nvim-ali` alias it will use the alternative config directory and the matching local directory `~/.local/share/nvim-ali`.
 You can apply this approach to any Neovim distribution that you would like to try out.
 * What if I want to "uninstall" this configuration:
   * See [lazy.nvim uninstall](https://github.com/folke/lazy.nvim#-uninstalling) information
-* Why is the kickstart `init.lua` a single file?
-Wouldn't it make sense to split it into multiple files?
+* Why is the `init.lua` structured this way?
-  * The main purpose of kickstart is to serve as a teaching tool and a reference configuration that someone can easily use to `git clone` as a basis for their own.
+  * This configuration is based on kickstart.nvim, which serves as a teaching tool.
     As you progress in learning Neovim and Lua, you might consider splitting `init.lua` into smaller parts.
 A fork of kickstart that does this while maintaining the same functionality is available here: